General CBD Questions

 If you need only a small dose of CBD to get the desired effects, a low potency oil is a better option because it’s harder to go overboard on your CBD dose with these oils.

-2. The Type of CBD Product
+Types of CBD Product

 CBD comes in all forms — oils, capsules, gummies, teas, and even topical salves or ointments.